 According to this study, those who were in negative relationships were at greater risk of developing heart problems, including dying from heart attacks and strokes, than those whose close relationships were not negative.
-Humans have adapted something called conserved transcriptional response to adversity (CTRA), a type of gene expression that’s associated with inflammation and low immunity.
-So if you were being chased by a predator, CTRA allowed for some helpful short-term benefits, such as increased healing, physical recovery, and the increased likelihood of survival.
+Humans have adapted something called conserved transcriptional response to adversity (CTRA), and a type of gene expression that’s associated with inflammation and low immunity.
+If you were being chased by a predator, CTRA allows for some helpful short-term benefits, such as increased healing, physical recovery, and the increased likelihood of survival.

 Toxic Relationship Quiz

-- Bad about yourself
+- Bad about yourself.

-- Shunned, an outsider, or otherwise not accepted for who you are
+- Shunned, an outsider, or otherwise not accepted for who you are.

-- Emotionally or physically unsafe
+- Emotionally or physically unsafe or injured.

 Do you need a relationship detox?

 - Accept the relationship as it is, and be at peace with it as it is.
 This can actually reduce a lot of stress based in trying to change someone else.

 You may not be ready to make a decision right away.
 To determine the best course of action for your toxic relationship, you first need to deal with yourself.
 Start consistent mindfulness meditation to bring peace into your life and grow in presence.
-By becoming more present and less worried about perceived future events or the mental replaying of past events with this person, you will anchor yourself in the only place of effective change, which is right here right now.
+By becoming more present and less worried about perceived future events or the mental replaying of past events with this person, you will anchor yourself in the only place of effective change which is right here right now.
 There are great apps like Inscape’s new app that will guide you to grow your mindfulness muscle.

-3. Find your inner strength.
+3. Cultivate your inner strength with yoga.

 In addition to mindfulness, I find that other practices of calm strength can be a catalyst for positive change.
-My friend, yoga superstar Liz Arch found her strength and clarity in the midst of a very toxic relationship through yoga.
+My friend, yoga superstar Liz Arch, found her strength and clarity in the midst of a very toxic relationship through yoga.
 The movement, mindfulness, and breathing of yoga can be healing in that it helps release negative energy, clarifying the body and mind from the inside.

-4. Talk with someone.
+4. Talk about it.

 Consider going to a qualified mindfulness-based counselor.
 While there are many beneficial schools of therapy and counseling, I like this one the most.
-Talking to a qualified therapist who has an objective view and remains neutral through big life changes will provide space for you to share your perspective and get more clarity as well as practical tools to apply to your unique situation.
+Talking to a qualified therapist who has an objective view and can remain neutral will give you the space to share your perspective and get more clarity as well as practical tools to apply to your unique situation.
 If your toxic relationship is personal (family member, friend, or spouse), consider asking them to go to counseling with you, if they are willing.
 They might be feeling the need for guidance, too.

 5. Set appropriate boundaries.

 - Finally, there are those who will negatively affect your life if you get too close.
 Be kind, but from a distance.
-Trust your intuition: It has the wisdom to make tough calls for who you spend your time with, for they will influence your mental, physical, and spiritual health for better or worse.
+Trust your intuition: It has the wisdom to make the tough calls about who you spend your time with and how much you let them influence your mental, physical, and spiritual health, for better or worse.

-6. Create the tribe you want.
+6. Create the tribe you need.